-During the fall pre-service, all ECE staff were trained on the process for enrolling children with documented disabilities or children whose parents have concerns about their development.
-All Head Start teaching staff are provided training on strategies for individualization, the IEP process, and establishing goals and monitoring children's progress.
+During the fall preservice, ECE staff were trained on the process for enrolling children with documented disabilities and for enrolling children whose parents have concerns about their development.

+All Head Start teaching staff are provided training on strategies for individualization, the IEP process, establishing goals and monitoring children's progress, collaboration meetings, and Multi-tiered System of Supports (MTSS) process.
 Upon receiving an IEP, the Disabilities Coordinator reviews the recommended strategies and discusses the supports each child will need to be successful in the classroom so teaching staff are able to implement IEP goals and strategies with confidence.

 Progress notes and checkpoint data were reviewed at collaboration meetings to ensure progress towards meeting IEP Goals.
-Teachers use the children's IEP goals for individualization in the classroom, which is monitored by the Disabilities Coordinator in collaboration with the Education Specialists.
-The Disabilities Coordinator is available to meet with parents to review the IEP goals and supports to increase their knowledge and ability to implement strategies at home to support their child's school readiness skill development.
+Teachers use the children's IEP goals for individualization in the classroom which is monitored by the Disabilities Coordinator in collaboration with the Education Specialists.
+The Disabilities Coordinator is available to meet with the parents to review the IEP goals and supports to increase their knowledge and ability to implement strategies at home to support their child's school readiness skill development.